Skip to content

 Output:

 The HEAD file contains a reference to the current branch.
-It should be a reference to master at this point.
+It should be a reference to main at this point.